-The Rosie Inverter/Charger is a battery-based, DC-to-AC inverter and AC-to-DC charger for offgrid and mobile systems.
+The Rosie Inverter/Charger is a battery-based, DC-to-AC inverter and AC-to-DC charger for off-grid and mobile systems.
 MidNite offers two Rosie models:

 MNROSIE7048RE - a 7000-watt inverter/charger with 60-amp AC transfer relay and 120-amp, multi-stage PFC battery charger.
-This unit is safety listed to UL1741 and CSA.
 The AC IN and OUT have common Neutrals for use in renewable energy (RE) systems (homes/cabins).
 The AC Neutral and Ground do not have an internal bond.
 The bond must be made in the AC system (commonly at the AC service panel).

-MNROSIE7048M - a 7000-watt inverter/charger with 60-amp AC transfer relay and 120amp, multi-stage PFC battery charger.
-This unit is safety listed to UL1741 and CSA.
-The AC IN and OUT Neutrals are NOT common to allow automatic neutral-to-ground switching for Mobile applications (RV, truck, or boat).
+MNROSIE7048M - a 7000-watt inverter/charger with 60-amp AC transfer relay and 120-amp, multi-stage PFC battery charger.
+The AC IN and OUT Neutrals are NOT common to allow automatic neutral-to-ground switching for Mobile applications (RV, truck, or marine).

+- Both models Listed to UL1741, UL458, and CSA 107.01 Standards

+- UL458 and CSA

 - Two AUX terminals with 15 AUX Options per AUX terminal

-- ETL Listed to UL1741, UL458, and CSA 107.01 Standards

-- 100A DC Maximum Batt Charging Current
+- 120A DC Maximum Batt Charging Current

 - State-of-Charge % via the Whiz Bang Jr.

 - 120/240VAC/60Hz split-phase AC OUT

 - Audio Annunciations with Quiet Time

 - Battery Temperature Compensation

 - Mates with optional Rosie E-panel

 - 60A transfer relay per 120VAC leg

 - Battery Voltage Sense Circuit

 - Auto-Gen Start (AGS) menu

 - 7000W pure sinewave AC

 - 40 65VDC battery IN

-- MNGP2 Compatible
+- MNGP2 Required

 - 48V battery bank

 The optional Rosie E-Panel offers NEC required OCP and DC disconnects but is NOT a required component.
-The Rosie may be installed without the E-Panel.
+See page 51 for more information on a pre-wired Rosie system.